 Unless otherwise ordered by the Court, the brief of the moving party shall be filed at least twenty (20) days prior to the proceeding on the motion.
 The brief of the responsive party shall be filed within ten (10) days thereafter.

 The Civil Division has a current practice of slightly altering the default schedule in Rule L-210.
 Please review in the links above the sample argument court notice.
 The change is subtle.
-In the sample argument court notice, the Respondent's brief is due ten (10) days prior to argument, and not ten (10) days after the filing of the moving party's brief.
+In the sample argument court notice, the responding party's brief is due ten (10) days prior to argument, and not ten (10) days after the filing of the moving party's brief.